oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 2. [OCI Data Labeling](https://www.oracle.com/artificial-intelligence/data-labeling/): Enables standardized and automated labeling of training data, OCI Vision
 3. [OCI AI Vision](https://www.oracle.com/artificial-intelligence/vision/): Includes image classification as a supported computer vision task

-### What are the real-world applications of computer vision AI
+### How can computer vision AI be used in your business?

 Using a custom-trained OCI Vision model can bring significant time and cost savings in various industries by automating and optimizing tasks that would otherwise require manual effort.
 These are some critical use cases across different industries where a custom-trained OCI Vision model can be highly beneficial: